Skip to main content

 Fall

-Why Black and African Diaspora Studies in the Canadian Context?
+Why study Black and African Diaspora Studies in the Canadian Context?

 Black histories in Canada have traditionally been underrepresented in school curriculum.
-The minor in Black and African Diaspora Studies in the Canadian Context aims to change this, introducing students to the historical and contemporary Black presence in Canada, its challenges and lived experiences.
-Using an interdisciplinary approach, the program contextualizes Blackness through its local and global histories, cultures, experiences and diasporic connectivity.
+Black and African Diaspora Studies in the Canadian Context aims to change this, introducing students to the historical and contemporary Black presence in Canada, its challenges and lived experiences.
+Using an interdisciplinary approach, these programs contextualize Blackness through its local and global histories, cultures, experiences and diasporic connectivity.

-Completing this minor in conjunction with your undergraduate major will allow you to enhance your foundational studies and critical thinking abilities with knowledge and methods of Black cultures in the Canadian context.
+This unique minor and certificate draw their curriculum from the Faculty of Fine Arts and the Faculty of Arts and Science.
+Completing them will allow you to enhance your foundational studies and critical thinking abilities with knowledge and methods of Black cultures in the Canadian context.

 Students interested in applying for the minor must complete a motivation questionnaire.